Swiss Army Man

 Swiss Army Man is a 2016 American surrealist comedy-drama film written and directed by Daniel Scheinert and Daniel Kwan in their feature directorial debuts.
 The film stars Paul Dano, Daniel Radcliffe, and Mary Elizabeth Winstead.

 Swiss Army Man premiered at the 2016 Sundance Film Festival on January 22, and began a theatrical limited release in the United States on June 24, 2016, before opening wide on July 1, 2016.
-The film was positively received by critics and has since developed a cult following.
+The film was positively received by critics and has since developed a cult following for the Daniels.

 Plot

-Hank Thompson, a man marooned on an island, is on the verge of hanging himself, but sees a corpse wash up on the beach.
-He tries to resuscitate it, but the corpse bemuses him with its incessant flatulence.
+Hank Thompson is stranded on an island and nearly hangs himself, but sees a body wash up on the beach.
+He tries to resuscitate it, but the corpse just replies with incessant flatulence.
 As the tide begins to wash the corpse away, Hank watches as its flatulence propels the corpse around on the surface of the water.
-Hank immediately mounts the corpse and rides it across the ocean like a jet ski, landing on a mainland shore but far from civilization.
-That night, the two of them hide in a cave from a rainstorm, and after the runoff pours into the corpse's mouth, Hank realizes the next morning that the corpse has yet another power: it can be used like a well for a seemingly infinite source of drinkable water.
+Hank ties a rope around the corpse's mouth and mounts him to ride it across the ocean, landing on a mainland shore but still far from civilization.
+That night, the two of them hide in a cave from a rainstorm, and after the runoff pours into the corpse's mouth, Hank realizes the next morning that the corpse can be a seemingly infinite source of drinkable water.
 The corpse also begins a slow transition into speaking and acquires a grasp of the English language, adopting the name Manny.
 Hank and Manny continue their quest, using Manny's erections (fueled by a swimsuit magazine they find) as a compass.
 Manny has forgotten everything about his former life, and Hank tries to teach him various concepts about life, but Manny's childlike and shameless interpretations of these concepts conflict with what Hank considers socially acceptable behavior.
+Hank also confesses his traumas stemming from the early death of his mother, and his poor social relationship with his father.

-Over the course of their journey, Hank teaches Manny the joys of eating out, going to movies, and partying, using crudely constructed props and sets made from plants and garbage they find.
+Hank eventually learns how to use Manny's body in various practical ways to facilitate traversing the hostile environment.
+Over the course of their journey, Hank teaches Manny the joys of dining out, going to movies, and partying, using crudely constructed props and sets made from plants and garbage.
 Using these, Hank leads Manny to believe that Manny is in love with a woman named Sarah, who rides the bus alone every day.
-Manny falls in love with Sarah, and it is this love that motivates him to try to find civilization with Hank.
+Manny falls in love with Sarah, and this love motivates him to find civilization with Hank.
 In reality, Hank is very much in love with Sarah, having seen her riding the bus every day but never talking to her due to his own shyness.
 He has a photo of her that he took secretly while on the bus set as the wallpaper on his phone and follows her on social media.
-As he looks through photos, it is revealed that Sarah is happily married and has a child.
+As he looks through her social media profile photos, it is revealed that Sarah is happily married and has a child.